Dav-11/pbtools_lkm/README.md

 This way the FPU does not have to be enabled if the float values are not processed inside the module.

 ### Instructions
-> This instruction are intended for x86_64 platform (tested on EPYC processor)
+> These instructions are intended for x86_64 platform (tested on EPYC processor)

 > You can find a working example [here](examples/netfilter/floats/module/main.c)
-1. Include the floats header into `main.c`
+1. Include the float headers into `main.c`
    ```C
    #include <asm/uaccess.h>
    #include <asm/fpu/api.h>